CoderDojo/community-platform/CONTRIBUTING.md

 Zen software.

-Discussion of non-technical topics including subjects like intellectual property, trademark and high level project questions should move to the [Forums](https://forums.coderdojo.com) instead.
+Discussion of non-technical topics including subjects like intellectual property, trademark and high level project questions ideally should move to the [Forums](https://forums.coderdojo.com) instead.

 ## Code Contributions